Partial truckload definition.

 - Fragile freight: Partial truckload is a good option if you are concerned about freight damage.
 Less handling decreases the odds of cargo being damaged during transit.

 - Lower costs: With partial truckload, you pay for the space and weight capacity you use.
+This differs from other shipping methods that rely on one or the other, or even require you to pay for the entirety of a trailer.

-Common partial truckload shipping questions.
+Common partial truckload shipping questions

-- When should you choose partial over LTL?
 If your shipment is over 5,000 pounds or 6 pallets, partial truckload shipping may be more a cost-effective option.
-Additionally, LTL is based on freight class, which can drive up costs on shipments that take up a significant amount of space but are low density.
+Additionally, LTL is based on freight class, which can drive up costs on shipments that take up a significant amount of space but are low density. - Do I need to know exact dimensions?

-- Do I need to know exact dimensions?
 Yes.
 Exact dimensions are a must.
-Before a carrier accepts a partial shipment, they’ll need the exact dimensions to ensure the freight will fit on the trailer.
+Before a carrier accepts a partial shipment, they’ll need the exact dimensions to ensure the freight will fit on the trailer. - Is partial truckload faster than LTL?

-- Is partial truckload faster than LTL?
 Yes, typically.
-With partial truckload, cargo stays in one trailer, there are fewer stops at freight terminals, and there is no LTL cross-docking, resulting in faster transit times.
+With partial truckload, cargo stays in one trailer, there are fewer stops at freight terminals, and there is no LTL cross-docking, resulting in faster transit times. - How do I know if partial truckload is my best option?

-- How do I know if partial truckload is my best option?
 Freightquote by C.H.
 Robinson offers free, real-time quotes to help you find the best shipping option.
-If you are unsure of your exact needs, our team of experts will work with you to figure it out.
+If you are unsure of your exact needs, our team of experts will work with you to figure it out. - How is partial truckload different from LTL?

-Freight shipping resources.
+Freight shipping resources

 - How to ship freight?